 For additional details, please refer to TS 26.116 and TS 26.511.

-6.2.7 Selected Reference Sequences
+6.2.7 Reference Sequences

 Table 6.2.7-1 provides the selected reference sequences for this scenario.
-Keys are identified to refer to the sequences in the context of the scenario.
+Keys are defined to refer to the sequences in the context of the scenario.
 The sequences are named and a reference to the details of the sequence is provided.
 A justification is provided, why this sequence is selected.